Donna Emmanuel, Associate Professor; Ph.D., Michigan State University. Cultural competence; urban and inner city issues.

 Donald Taylor, Associate Professor; Ph.D., University of Texas at Austin.
 Elementary general music; diversity and social justice.

-You also can enroll in courses offered by other academic departments to enrich your knowledge base.
-These courses, chosen in consultation with your advisor, will prepare you for the final dissertation and guide you toward expertise in a related area.
+You can also enroll in courses offered by other academic departments to enrich your knowledge base.
+These courses, chosen in consultation with your advisor, prepare you for the final dissertation and guide you toward expertise in a related area.
 Our program’s advantages over others include the following features.